pattern-lab/website/docs/pattern-including.md

     {{> 00-atoms/03-images/02-landscape-16x9 }}

-**Important:** Unlike the shorthand partials syntax the template language specific include syntax **must** include any digits used for ordering and subtype directories.
+**Important:** Unlike the shorthand include syntax the template language specific include syntax **must** include any digits used for ordering and subtype directories.
 Pattern paths need to be updated when either is changed for a given pattern.

 ## Examples and Gotchas